Higher modularity of elliptic curves over function fields: Isogenies between K3 surfaces

 \subsubsection{Generalities on elliptic surfaces}

 Let $S$ be a surface.
 A {\em genus 1 fibration} on $S$ is a morphism $S\to X$ to a curve whose geometric generic fiber is a smooth integral curve of genus 1.
 If $S\to X$ admits a section, we call it an {\em elliptic fibration}.
 In any case it always has a {\em multisection}, meaning a curve $C\subset S$ such that $C\to X$ is finite; the degree of the multisection is the degree of $C\to X$.
 An {\em elliptic surface} is a surface admitting an elliptic fibration, such that no fiber contains an exceptional curve (meaning a smooth rational curve of self-intersection $-1$).
+In this paper all elliptic surfaces are assumed to be nonisotrivial; in other words, they are not products of two curves.

 For a surface $S$, the {\em N\'eron-Severi group} $\NS(S)$ is the group of divisors modulo algebraic equivalence.
-It is a finitely generated torsion-free abelian group endowed with an intersection pairing, which we write as $(v,w)$.
+It is a finitely generated abelian group endowed with an intersection pairing, which we write as $(v,w)$.
 This pairing is nondegenerate on the torsion-free part of $\NS(S)$.
 We write $\rho(S)$ for the rank of the torsion-free part of $\NS(S)$.
 If $S\to X$ is an elliptic fibration with general fiber $F$ and section $O$, the {\em trivial lattice} $T\subset \NS(S)$ is generated by $O$ and all irreducible components of fibers of $S\to X$.
 Suppose the reducible fibers occur at $R\subset X$.
 For $v\in R$, let $x_0,\dots,x_{m_v-1}\in \NS(S)$ be the irreducible components of the fiber $S_v$, where $x_0$ is the unique such component which meets $O$.
 As all fibers are equivalent to $F$, the trivial lattice $T$ is the orthogonal direct sum of $\class{O,F}$ and $\class{x_1,\dots,x_{m_v-1}}$.

 The isomorphism classes of singular fibers of an elliptic surface have a well-known classification by Kodaira symbol.
 For each such fiber, the corresponding summand of $T$ is a root lattice of type $A_n$, $D_n$ $(n\geq 4)$, $E_6$, $E_7$, or $E_8$.
 Here our convention is that our root lattices are {\em negative definite}.
 We will make use of the standard facts about each Kodaira symbol without comment, e.g., the corresponding Dynkin diagram, multiplicity of components, discriminant, etc.